ovh/docs/pages/account/billing/how_to_cancel_services/guide.en-gb.md

 #### HA-NAS server <a name="nas"></a>

-To cancel your [HA-NAS server](https://www.ovh.co.uk/nas/), log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on your name in the top right-hand corner, then on `Service Management`{.action}.
+To cancel your [HA-NAS](https://www.ovh.co.uk/nas/) service, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on your name in the top right-hand corner, then on `Service Management`{.action}.

 Next, click on the `...`{.action} button to the right of the service you want to cancel, then on `Cancel`{.action}.